 Report a bonfire problem

-If you are being disturbed by smoke, the best initial course of action is to approach your neighbour and explain the problem.
-This may be difficult but your neighbour may simply be unaware of the effects the bonfire is having.
+If you are being disturbed by smoke please speak to your neighbour and explain the problem, your neighbour may not be aware of the effects the bonfire is having.

 How is a complaint handled?

 - An officer will investigate your complaint and try to deal with the problem by visiting or sending a letter to notify your neighbour of the disturbance being caused.
 We will also ask you to keep a diary to record dates and times of your neighbour's fires and how they are affecting you.
 This is crucial information as it will allow us to establish if the circumstances are serious enough to possibly be a statutory nuisance.